 - I used a ¼ cup ice cream scoop for each cookie, which makes a big bakery style cookie.
 You can make regular sized cookies using 2 tbsp of dough.

-- These will keep for 4-5 days in an airtight container in the fridge or at room temperature.
+These brown butter toffee chocolate chip cookies will keep for 4-5 days in an airtight container in the fridge or at room temperature.

 WANT TO JOIN THE PARTY?
 Subscribe to my newsletter and follow on Pinterest, Instagram, and Facebook for all the latest recipes!